Trump to take questions in Fox News virtual town hall at Lincoln Memorial amid coronavirus recovery

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-As some states loosen lockdown restrictions and the nation's battered economy begins to recover, President Trump is set to participate in a Fox News virtual town hall from 7-9 p.m.
+As some states loosen lockdown restrictions and the nation's battered economy begins to recover, President Trump was participating in a Fox News virtual town hall from 7-9 p.m.
 ET at the Lincoln Memorial in Washington, D.C., on Sunday night, entitled "America Together: Returning to Work."

-The event is set to be co-moderated by Bret Baier, Fox News' chief political anchor and executive editor of "Special Report," and Martha MacCallum, the executive editor of "The Story," featuring questions submitted by viewers on Facebook, Instagram, and Twitter.
+The event was being co-moderated by Bret Baier, Fox News' chief political anchor and executive editor of "Special Report," and Martha MacCallum, the executive editor of "The Story," featuring video questions submitted by viewers on Facebook, Instagram, and Twitter.

 After what he called a "working weekend" at Camp David, Trump returned to the White House at 2 p.m.
 ET on Sunday.
 The president has faced a cascading series of challenges in recent days, including protesters in Michigan storming the state capitol to protest stay-at-home orders, reports that North Korea's leader was alive and healthy despite a CNN report that he was near death, and apparent discord within his administration as to the potential threat still posed by the coronavirus.